 - 3 garlic cloves grated

-- 2 green chili peppers finely chopped- adjust as per taste
+- 2 green chili peppers finely chopped- adjust to taste

-- 1 tablespoon lime juice adjust as per taste
+- 1 tablespoon lime juice adjust to taste

 - 1 teaspoon cumin seeds

 - ¼ teaspoon turmeric powder

 - ½ teaspoon red chili powder adjust to taste

 - ¼ teaspoon kasoori methi (dried fenugreek leaves)